-The PRIMA 2017 Demonstrations Track complements the Research Paper track of the conference and offers an opportunity for presenting late-breaking research results, on-going research projects, and speculative or innovative work in progress.
+The Demonstrations Track of PRIMA 2017, the 20th International Conference on Principles and Practice of Multi-Agent Systems, complements the Research Paper track of the conference and offers an opportunity for presenting late-breaking research results, on-going research projects, and speculative or innovative work in progress.
 The informal setting of the Demonstrations Track encourages presenters and participants to engage in discussions about the presented work.
 Such discussions can be invaluable inputs for the future work of the presenters, while offering participants an effective way to broaden their knowledge of the emerging research trends and to network with other researchers.

 We invite submissions relevant to the area of multiagent systems and which address, but are not limited to, the topics of the Research Track.
 Reports on agent-based software systems, even if in progress, are welcome.
 Demonstrations are intended to showcase innovative agent-based related implementations and technologies.
 All submissions are intended to convey a scientific result or work in progress and should not be advertisements for commercial software packages.

 Anyone is invited to submit a paper for the Demonstration Track, in particular authors of full papers accepted for the Research Track.
 In this case, the submission must cite the accepted full paper and needs to include an explanation of its added value with respect to the conference paper, i.e., a demonstration of a supporting prototype implementation.